The Athletic Director’s 2026 Technology Planning Guide

 - 4 min read

 For many athletic departments, the busiest days of the year happen under the brightest lights.
-But the success of those game days is rarely determined in the moment.
-It is decided months earlier, during quiet planning windows when there is time to think clearly and act intentionally.
+However, the success of those game days is rarely determined in the moment.
+Instead, it is decided months earlier, during quiet planning windows when there is time to think clearly and act intentionally.

 January and February are often overlooked, yet they are the most valuable months for evaluating game day technology.
 This is when athletic directors can step back, review what worked, identify what caused stress, and plan improvements before schedules and budgets lock into place.

 The goal is not to add more equipment.
-The goal is smoother game days, fewer problems, and systems that work for every sport and every volunteer.
+The aim is smoother game days, fewer problems, and systems that work for every sport and every volunteer.

 Why Early Planning Saves More Than Money